Trustroots/trustroots/INSTALL.md

 5. Choose choose "Service accounts" tab

-6. Either "create new service account" via "Manage all service accounts" link or choose existing one from the list (for development "Firebase Admin SDK" accont is fine)
+6. Either "create new service account" via "Manage all service accounts" link or choose existing one from the list (for development "Firebase Admin SDK" account is fine)

 7. "Generate new private key" button